qlaffont/fortnite-api/README.md

 * getStatsBR(username: `String`, platform: `String`, timeWindow: `String`) : `Promise` with `Object` Return

-Get Battle Royal Stat for platform (pc, ps4, xb1) and for a time window defined "alltime" OR "weekly" (seasonal data);
+Get Battle Royale Stat for platform (pc, ps4, xb1) and for a time window defined "alltime" OR "weekly" (seasonal data);

 ```js
 fortniteAPI.login().then(() => {